February 9, 2001

 "Homeowners typically do not worry about their piping, but maybe they should," says CDA president Andrew G. Kireta, Sr. "It's basically an 'out-of-sight, out-of-mind' issue.
 However, consumers need to recognize the tremendous benefits of copper systems.
-Unlike many other materials, copper plumbing requires no maintenance, meets or exceeds building codes in all 50 states, won't burn or break down, and can last for the life of your home-in fact, properly installed copper systems carry a 50-year limited warranty."
+Unlike many other materials, copper plumbing requires no maintenance, meets or exceeds building codes in all 50 states, won't burn or break down, and can last for the life of your home."

 To help homeowners, real estate professionals and prospective homebuyers make educated decisions when it comes to plumbing, the CDA has developed a 12-point Plumbing Test.
 Not surprisingly, copper is the only plumbing material that can answer "yes" to each of the following questions:

 - Does your plumbing material have a long-term, proven performance record?

 - Is it impermeable; can it block contaminants from penetrating its walls?

 - Can the joints withstand rapid pressure and temperature changes?